 The Oxford-Weidenfeld Prize is for book-length literary translations into English from any living European language.
 It aims to honour the craft of translation, and to recognise its cultural importance.
 It was founded by Lord Weidenfeld and is supported by New College, The Queen's College, and St Anne's College, Oxford.

-Recent winners include: David Hackston for Pajtim Statovci’s Crossing (Pushkin); Celia Hawkesworth for Ivo Andrić’s Omer Pasha Latas (New York Review Books); Lisa Dillman for Andrés Barba’s Such Small Hands (Portobello); Frank Perry for Lina Wolff's Bret Easton Ellis and the Other Dogs (And Other Stories); Philip Roughton for Jón Kalman Stefánsson’s The Heart of Man (MacLehose); Paul Vincent and John Irons for 100 Dutch-Language Poems (Holland Park); Susan Bernofsky for Jenny Erpenbeck's The End of Days (Portobello); Susan Wicks for Valérie Rouzeau’s Talking Vrouz (Arc); Philip Boehm for Herta Müller’s The Hunger Angel (Portobello); Judith Landry for Diego Marani’s New Finnish Grammar (Dedalus)
+Recent winners include: Nichola Smalley for Andrzej Tichý’s Wretchedness (And Other Stories); David Hackston for Pajtim Statovci’s Crossing (Pushkin); Celia Hawkesworth for Ivo Andrić’s Omer Pasha Latas (New York Review Books); Lisa Dillman for Andrés Barba’s Such Small Hands (Portobello); Frank Perry for Lina Wolff's Bret Easton Ellis and the Other Dogs (And Other Stories); Philip Roughton for Jón Kalman Stefánsson’s The Heart of Man (MacLehose); Paul Vincent and John Irons for 100 Dutch-Language Poems (Holland Park); Susan Bernofsky for Jenny Erpenbeck's The End of Days (Portobello); Susan Wicks for Valérie Rouzeau’s Talking Vrouz (Arc); Philip Boehm for Herta Müller’s The Hunger Angel (Portobello); Judith Landry for Diego Marani’s New Finnish Grammar (Dedalus)

-The shortlist will be announced in May 2021.
-The prize of £2000 will be awarded at Oxford Translation Day in June 2021.
-Ordinarily Oxford Translation Day takes place at St Anne’s College.
-However, owing to COVID-19 restrictions, it may take place virtually.
+The longlist will be announced in April 2022.
+The shortlist will be announced in May 2022.
+The prize of £2000 will be awarded at Oxford Translation Day in June 2022.
+This year, we hope that Oxford Translation Day will take place in-person at St Anne’s College.
+However, owing to COVID-19, it may take place virtually.
 Oxford Translation Day will feature talks, seminars and workshops, and will give shortlisted translators the opportunity to read from and discuss their work.